US stocks climb ahead of China trade talks; Walmart surges

-NEW YORK (AP) — U.S. stocks are surging Thursday morning as China and the U.S. prepare to hold their first trade discussions in months, a potential sign of progress toward ending the trade war between them.
+NEW YORK (AP) — U.S. stocks are surging Thursday as China and the U.S. prepare to hold their first trade discussions in months, a potential sign of progress toward ending the trade war between them.
 Walmart is surging after the retailer said its sales climbed in second quarter.
+Metals prices rose sharply, a day after a big drop, and the price of crude oil moved higher.

 Most Read Business Stories